-Master's Degree Program: The Master's program entails three years of course work and one year of full-time internship and is designed to prepare qualified and effective psychologists who will practice in schools or school related situations.
+Educational Specialist Degree Program: The Educational Specialist (EdS) program entails three years of course work and one year of full-time internship and is designed to prepare qualified and effective psychologists who will practice in schools or school related situations.
 The program complies with the Utah State Office of Education competency guidelines for School Psychology and is approved by the National Association of School Psychologists (NASP website: www.nasponline.org).
-The University of Utah does not grant an Educational Specialist degree per se, however, the school psychology Master's program (M.Ed. and M.S.) should meet these standards in states where specialist degrees are granted.
-The minimum of 69 semester hours for the degree, which includes 1,500 hours of supervised internship in the schools, also meets school psychology licensure/certification requirements in the state of Utah, as well as most other states.
+The minimum of 72 semester hours for the degree, which includes 1,500 hours of supervised internship in the schools, also meets school psychology licensure/certification requirements in the state of Utah, as well as most other states.
 Integrated didactic and applied courses aid the students' attainment of a knowledge base and the expertise to enhance the professional practice of school psychology through the employment of the scientific method.
+After the first three semesters in the EdS program, or 31 hours semester hour successfully completed, students will be awarded a Masters of Education (MEd) degree.